 People we spoke with felt that the staff calling on them were fully trained and had the necessary skills.
-One person said "The staff are all brilliant, no complaints".
-A relative told us "Staff who visit here are very good and kind.
-My relative is happy with the care and the staff are very good at dealing with any situation that arises and deal with it professionally".
+One person said "The staff are very good, no complaints".
+Another person said "Staff who visit here are very good, I only have to ask them to do something and it's done".

-The service employed 28 care and support staff; four of the five care staff we spoke with had completed a 'National Vocational Qualification' (NVQ) in care and 23 of the 28 staff had a qualification in care.
-The registered manager and office manager told us that they had qualifications in care and that care staff were all required to do care qualifications to ensure they were confident and competent in their roles.
+The service employed 22 care staff; twelve care staff were in the process of completing a 'National Qualification in Health and Social Care in care.
+The registered manager told us that she was in the process of completing a management qualification and that care staff were all required to do care qualifications to ensure they were confident and competent in their roles.

 Care staff had been provided with supervision meetings.
-The registered manager told us that the assistant managers go into the community with staff and observe them in their role.
-We looked at five staff files which all had supervision records in place.
-Staff told us they did have supervision with one the managers and said there was an open door policy and the managers were supportive and dealt with their issues immediately.
-Staff told us that they had not an annual appraisal; we spent time talking to the registered manager and office manager and they confirmed that appraisals had not taken place recently but a new programme was being implemented and staff would be requested to attend.
-We were told that all staff would have an appraisal if due by the end of August 2016.
+The registered manager told us that she and the senior carer did go into the community with staff and observe them in their role.
+We looked at four staff files which all had supervision records in place.
+Staff told us they did have supervision with the registered manager and senior carer and said there was an open door policy and the provider the registered manager and senior carer were supportive and dealt with their issues immediately.
+Staff told us that they had an annual appraisal; we saw records which recorded and confirmed that appraisals had taken place for all staff including the registered manager.

 We noted that new staff had received an induction when they first started working at the service.
 Records showed that a range of training was undertaken by the staff team and this was confirmed by the staff we spoke with.
 The training was provided in house and by an external training company.
 Subjects that had been covered included dementia, food hygiene, infection control, first aid, moving and handling, safeguarding and fire training.
 A training plan was in place for the current year and the registered manager discussed the training and plan that was being used.
-One relative told us "Staff are well trained and do a good job".
+One person told us "Staff are well trained and do a good job".

-We talked with a newly recruited staff member who told us that they had completed a three day induction training programme, which they said was very good and informative.
-The registered manager had also nominated this staff member to do a National Vocational Qualification (NVQ) in care.
-We discussed the Care Certificate with the registered manager and office manager; the Care Certificate is a set of standards that social care and health workers should use in their daily working life.
+We talked with a newly recruited staff member who told us that they had completed a two day induction training programme, which they said was very good and informative.
+They had also shadowed another carer for a period of time.
+We discussed the Care Certificate with the registered manager who informed us new staff were completing a ten week programme on line that was monitored by herself and the provider to ensure staff competency.
+The Care Certificate is a set of standards that social care and health workers should use in their daily working life.
 It is the new minimum standards that should be covered as part of induction training of new care workers.

-Three people who spoke with us had food prepared for them by staff and they said they were very happy with what the staff provided for them.
+One person who spoke with us had food prepared for them by staff from Bluebird Care (Liverpool).
+They said they were very happy with what the staff provided for them and they provided what was requested and were all good cooks.

-The care plans we looked at showed care delivery had been agreed to by the person receiving the service or if they lacked capacity, by their relatives.
+The care plans we looked at showed care delivery had been agreed to by the person receiving the service and they all had the capacity to make decisions regarding their service and the way it was provided for them.